saturnlighting/literature-review/README.md

 associated with higher uptake and deposit of dock-less shared bicycle trips”.

+A subsequent paper found that the drop in cycling levels after dark was substantially greater in unlit locations, compared with lit locations.
 “Locations with no road lighting showed a significantly greater reduction in cycling after-dark compared with locations that had some lighting.
 A nonlinear relationship was found between relative brightness